cjan957/METEORITES/README.md

 * This README is best viewed online to take advantage of the markdown formatting

-* This README includes instructions on how to set-up and get the prototype version of METEORITES running.
+* This README includes instructions on how to set-up and get the final version of METEORITES running.

-* Version: Alpha
+* Version: Final

 ## 2.0 How do I get set up? ##